-Note that if your institution's electronic system has the capability, it may be possible to download ADS case log data into your system.
-Please contact technical support at WEBads@acgme.org to obtain technical assistance for this function.
+Note that if your institution's electronic system has the capability, it may be possible to import ADS case log data into that system.
+Contact technical support at ADS@acqme.org for technical assistance with this function.

 5. Will residents have access to their Case Logs after graduation?